Fuyukai/Kyoukai/docs/gettingstarted.rst

 Rendering the template
 ~~~~~~~~~~~~~~~~~~~~~~

-Rendering the template inside your Route is very simple; Kyōkai has a
+Rendering the template inside your Route is very simple; Kyoukai has a
 utility function to render your template.

 .. automethod:: kyoukai.app.Kyoukai.render_template